RBND-studio/flows-sdk/examples/angular/README.md

 In [`styles.css`](./src/styles.css) you can find all the styles copy-pasted from `@flows/js-components` stylesheet needed for the Modal and Tooltip component.

+For detailed instructions on building custom components, see the [custom components documentation](https://flows.sh/docs/components/custom).

 ## Documentation

 Learn more about Flows and how to use its features in the [official Flows documentation](https://flows.sh/docs).